 ... the argenitum backplate always slumps.
-Is anyone else having
+Is anyone else having this problem?

 As indicated in all the major resources for Argentium